spencerkclark/dedalus-on-gaea/README.md

 ```
 primes your environment for installing or running `dedalus`.
 If `dedalus` has
 been installed, it activates the conda environment containing its Python
 dependencies.
-In addition, it loads the cray-compatible modules for `mpich`,
+In addition, it loads the Cray-compatible modules for `mpich`,
 `hdf5-parallel`, and `fftw`; this populates key environment variables like
 `PATH` and `LD_LIBRARY_PATH` appropriately.
 Sourcing the file also sets
 important environment variables for installing `dedalus` like `MPI_PATH`, and